apache/shardingsphere/document/current/content/features/sharding/other-features/inline-expression.en.md

   └── t_order_20
 ```

-Users can use separate configuration method to configure data nodes with prefixes, then data nodes without prefixes, and automatically combine them with the cartesian product feature of inline expressions.
+Users can configure separately, data nodes with prefixes first, those without prefixes later, and automatically combine them with the cartesian product feature of inline expressions.
 The example above can be simplified by inline expression as:

 ```groovy